Blessan-Corley/Guess-the-Number-Multiplayer/README.md

 - Multiplayer game architecture
 - Production deployment skills

-*Built with ❤️ for competitive number guessing fun!* 🎮✨
+*Built with ❤️ for friends who needs fun!* 🎮✨

 *If you find any bugs in the game feels free to open issue*